helenchw/geth-local-testnet/README.md

 # Local Ethereum Testnet
-Run a full Ethereum network from genesis in the local machine.
+Run a full Ethereum network from genesis on a local machine or a cluster of local machines (i.e., a distributed blockchain deployment).
 The network run by this projects uses [lighthouse](https://github.com/sigp/lighthouse) and [geth](https://github.com/ethereum/go-ethereum) as the consensus client and execution client respectively.

 We try to make the network as similar to the mainnet as possible, so that people can use this repository as the documentation on how to start their own network.